 This gene encodes the receptor for endothelin-1, a peptide that plays a role in potent and long-lasting vasoconstriction.
 This receptor associates with guanine-nucleotide-binding (G) proteins, and this coupling activates a phosphatidylinositol-calcium second messenger system.
 Polymorphisms in this gene have been linked to migraine headache resistance.
 Alternative splicing results in multiple transcript variants. [provided by RefSeq, Oct 2009]

 GeneCards Summary for EDNRA Gene

 EDNRA (Endothelin Receptor Type A) is a Protein Coding gene.
-Diseases associated with EDNRA include migraine and scarlet fever.
-Among its related pathways are Signaling by GPCR and Signaling by GPCR.
-GO annotations related to this gene include phosphatidylinositol phospholipase C activity and endothelin receptor activity.
+Diseases associated with EDNRA include Mandibulofacial Dysostosis With Alopecia and Migraine With Or Without Aura 1.
+Among its related pathways are Peptide ligand-binding receptors and cAMP signaling pathway.
+GO annotations related to this gene include G-protein coupled receptor activity and endothelin receptor activity.
 An important paralog of this gene is EDNRB.

 UniProtKB/Swiss-Prot for EDNRA Gene

 Receptor for endothelin-1.
 Mediates its action by association with G proteins that activate a phosphatidylinositol-calcium second messenger system.
 The rank order of binding affinities for ET-A is: ET1 > ET2 >> ET3.

 The endothelinA receptor (ETA receptor) is a member of the endothelin receptor group of G-protein-coupled receptors that also includes ETB.
 They are located primarily in the vascular smooth muscle where they play a role in vasoconstriction and cell proliferation.